Army Reserve in Puerto Rico, Working together towards readiness

+Army Readiness is based on four pillars of manning, training, equipping, and leader development and is benchmarked against the ability to meet operational demand requirements.

+As a result, the command conducts an annual Yearly Training Brief workshop, allowing battalion and company commanders to discuss training concepts, philosophies, and challenges with the division and brigade commanders.

-FORT BUCHANAN, Puerto Rico—More than 180 service members from different units of the U.S. Army Reserve in Puerto Rico and the Virgin Islands gathered at the command’s headquarters for the Yearly Training Brief workshop, June 1-5.
-Col. Carlos Caceres, 1st Mission Support Command commanding officer, stands in front of the YTB audience.
+More than 180 service members from different units of the U.S. Army Reserve in Puerto Rico and the Virgin Islands gathered at the command’s headquarters and joined virtually for this year’s YTB workshop, June 1-5.

+In hopes of getting all the commanders on the same wavelength, the G3/5/7 members provided an overview of the fundamental concepts of the Army’s training doctrine as described in the Field Manual 7-0, said Maj.
+Miguel Alexander Araujo Nieves, 1st MSC G3/5/7.

+“We had each company develop a full schedule to ensure predictability for their service members and their families and employers,” said Maj.
+Araujo.
+“We also gave out a capability assessment so they can know where each company needs assistance.”

 |Date Taken: